raul23/raul23.github.io/index.md

 These are some projects I am interested to work on eventually if time permits:
 - build an automatic trading system: maybe to trade cryptocurrencies
-- build networks monitoring tools: implement them in Python and bash
+- build network monitoring tools: implement them in Python and bash; analyze network traffic and report suspicious activity
 - text mining of Wikipedia articles: challenging task because of vast amount of data
 - build a search engine with ElasticSearch: to be deployed on the Wikipedia